itsmanudon/Sem-2-Project/README.md

 3.  **Install Python dependencies:**
     *(First, create a `requirements.txt` file if you haven't)*
     ```bash
-    pip install pandas requests # Add other libraries if needed
+    pip install pandas requests sqlalchemy # Add other libraries if needed
     pip freeze > requirements.txt # Create the file
     ```
     *Then install:*